 What is a visit to Old Montreal, a city full of religious history, without stopping by one of its majestic churches?
 Today’s artists have even given them an all new cultural significance…

 Well revered as one of the most magnificent and famous churches in Old Montreal, the Notre Dame Basilica, built in 1656, it is the city’s oldest Catholic church.
-Now, playing throughout 2018, Aura makes the church even more stunning.
-Projecting lights throughout the building using state of the art technology, the light show highlights the spectacular architecture in ways you’ve never seen it before and takes the audience on a stunning multimedia journey.
+Now, playing throughout 2021, Aura makes the church even more stunning.
+Projecting lights throughout the building using state of the art technology, the light show highlights the spectacular architecture in ways you’ve never seen it before and takes the audience on a sumptuous multimedia journey.

 We know you’re going to need a foot rub after all that walking.